juhalehtonen/discowatch/README.md

 ### Docker

-- First build a Docker image:

-`docker build --tag=build-elixir -f Dockerfile .`
+1. First build a Docker image: `docker build --tag=build-elixir -f Dockerfile .`

-- Then compile and package the release:

-`docker run -v %CD%/releases:/app/releases build-elixir mix release --env=prod`
+2. Then compile and package the release: `docker run -v %CD%/releases:/app/releases build-elixir mix release --env=prod`

-Or use the above but with `mix release --upgrade --env=prod` to build an upgrade release.
+3. (Or use the above but with `mix release --upgrade --env=prod` to build an upgrade release)

 Now you can deploy the resulting `releases/discowatch/releases/0.1.0/discowatch.tar.gz.` release tarball to any Debian based Linux environment (like Ubuntu 16.04).

-To run the release as a daemon: `bin/discowatch start`
+To run the release as a daemon: `bin/discowatch start`, and to stop: `bin/discowatch stop`.

-To stop the release as a daemon: `bin/discowatch stop`

-Connect a shell to the running release: `bin/discowatch remote_console`
+If you want to, you can also connect a shell to the running release: `bin/discowatch remote_console`

 The start command of the boot script will automatically handle running your release as a daemon, but if you would rather use upstart or supervisord or